yeslogic/prince-docs/docs/command-line.md

 `--scanfonts FILES...`
 Scan font files and create a CSS file.

-### Advanced Control and Log Options
+### Advanced Options

 `--capture DIR`
 `--replay DIR`
 The capture/replay system saves a copy of all the information in a job to a specified directory, conveniently allowing it to be replayed later for debugging purposes.
-See also .
+See also [The capture/replay system](doc-latest/troubleshooting.html#capturereplay).

 `--control`
 The Prince Control Protocol is a synchronous bidirectional protocol that consists of a sequence of "chunks" sent via the standard input and output streams.
-For more details, please check the detailed documentation in the separate chapter.
+For more details, please check the detailed documentation in the separate [Prince Control Protocol](doc-latest/cmd-control.html#cmd-control) chapter.

 `--structured-log=LEVEL`
 The Structured Log option is a formatting option for Prince's output to stderr.
+For more details, please check the detailed documentation in the separate [Structured Log](doc-latest/cmd-control.html#structured-log) chapter.

+`--fail-dropped-content`
+`--fail-missing-resources`
+`--fail-missing-glyphs`
-For more details, please check the detailed documentation in the separate chapter.
+These three Fail-Safe Options abort the creation of a PDF when one of the conditions is met.
+For more details, please check the detailed documentation in the separate [Fail-Safe Options](doc-latest/cmd-control.html#fail-safe-options) chapter.